 Although the F1 Sprint format was introduced to create a more action-packed race weekend, it has been the focus of huge debate among teams, drivers, and fans.
 However, the FIA and Formula 1 management have persisted, and the format continues to be included in Formula 1.

-So much so that the FIA wanted the 2022 Formula 1 season to have eight Sprint race weekends, which is nearly one third of the Formula 1 season.
+So much so that the FIA wanted the 2022 Formula 1 season to have eight Sprint race weekends, which was nearly a third of the Formula 1 season’s events.
 It’s clear that they will be pushing to implement this format in a more permanent and expansive way in the future.

 In 2021 there was some confusion surrounding the title of pole position.
 For many decades the driver that had the honor of starting in pole position was determined by the driver who was fastest in qualifying.